umairrkhan009/secure-sight/README.md

 **Secure Sight** is a CCTV monitoring software where you can connect upto 3 CCTV feeds — computer vision models help detect certain activity on the feeds (e.g. unauthorised access, gun threats, etc).
 Reviewers can inspect incidents and mark them as resolved via an intuitive UI.

-> 🚧 This project is a part of an internship assignment.

----

 ## 🚀 Getting Started

 ### Prerequisites